'Don't make resolutions': Seniors share their top tips for a cracking New Year

-Northlanders are looking for a fresh start in 2023 after a year pained by Covid, what felt like never-ceasing wet weather, and for some - financial turmoil.
+Northlanders are looking for a fresh start in 2023 after a year pained by Covid-19, what felt like never-ceasing wet weather - and for some, financial turmoil.

 Many of us may already be scratching our heads over New Year’s resolutions or are still sifting through the learnings 2022 held for us.